-Let us next count the number of movements of \alg\ in a given phase $p$.
-At each point in time $t$ during the phase, let $\Phi_t$ be the number of free nodes with $\Gamma_p$ demands (possibly including a node $v$ that we already chose to be added to $V_p$).
+\end{itemize} \end{lemma} \begin{proof} Let us count the number of movements of \on\ in a given Phase $p$.
+At each point in time $t$ during the phase, let $\Phi_t$ be the number of free nodes with $\Gamma_p$ requests (possibly including a node $v$ that we already chose to be added to $V_p$).
 We know that for all $t$, $\Phi_t<n_p$.
 Whenever we decide to add a new node $v$ to $V_p$, $\Phi_t$ increases by $1$ (as $v$ is a free node).
-The value of $\Phi_t$ can only decrease when \alg\ moves a resource and each resource movement reduces the value of $\Phi_t$ by at most $1$.
+The value of $\Phi_t$ can only decrease when \on\ moves a facility and each facility movement reduces the value of $\Phi_t$ by at most $1$.
 As after fixing $N_p$, we add $k-n_p$ nodes to $V_p$, we need at least $k-2n_p\geq k/3$ movements to keep $\Phi_t$ below $n_p$ throughout the phase.
-Consequently, every online algorithm \alg\ has to do at least $k/3$ movements per phase.
+Consequently, every online algorithm \on\ has to do at least $k/3$ movements in each phase.

-To finish the proof, it remains to upper bound the optimal offline cost $\Sigma_p^*$ as a function of $\alpha$, $\beta$, and $p$.
-Using \eqref{eq:LBGamma}, for all $p\geq 0$, we have
+Now we upper bound the optimal assignment cost $\Sigma_p^*$ as a function of $\alpha$, $\beta$, and $p$.
+Using \eqref{eq:LBGamma_OMFL}, for all $p\geq 0$, we have

 For $p\geq 1$, we then get